Sustainable CT

 Municipalities choose Sustainable CT actions, implement them, and earn points toward certification as a Sustainable Community.
 Most importantly, Sustainable CT provides opportunities for grant funding to help communities promote economic well-being and enhance equity while respecting the finite capacity of the natural environment.

-STATUS: Marlborough is currently working toward becoming a Sustainable CT Bronze Certified Municipality.
+STATUS: Marlborough is currently working toward becoming a Sustainable CT Silver Certified Municipality.
+Marlborough received Bronze level Certification in 2023.

 CHARGE/DUTIES: The committee is comprised of members from the community, and advises the town’s Departments and various Boards and Commissions on how best to advance the principles of sustainability, equity, and environmental stewardship.
 Sustainable Marlborough Committee is further charged with fostering community support and pursuing continued growth and recognition through ongoing certification at the highest level developed by Sustainable CT.

-MEMBERSHIP: Membership includes one higher-level municipal staff member, one elected official, the Planning Commission, and numerous community members who are appointed by the Board of Selectmen.
+MEMBERSHIP: Membership includes one higher-level municipal staff member, one elected official, the Planning Commission, the Economic Development Commission, and numerous volunteer community members.

 For more information or to get involved, please contact Peter Hughes at planner@marlboroughct.net .